Jerenaux/westward/CONTRIBUTING.md

 - New features
 - Writing up documentation

+If you are unsure what to work on, check out the [issues section](https://github.com/Jerenaux/westward/issues) which at all times contains a list of identified bugs, feature requests and various other needs of the project.

 If you have **artistic** skills, you are also very welcome to contribute in that way, full credit will be given.

 ### Process for contributing to the codebase